-A record should be made on the school's MIS of:
+A record should be made on SchoolPod of:

 - Any searches for prohibited items

 - Any search conducted by police officers

 - Record these whether or not any items were found.

 The head teacher should look for any trends in the searches carried out and identify any possible risks that may require a safeguarding response.